 - Your WordPress app must be in NGINX-Only mode.

-- An Amazon S3 bucket located in the same region as your site.
+- You will need to have your own (non-Pagely) Amazon S3 bucket located in the same region as your site.

 Getting started with Press3 is as simple as setting up an S3 bucket with a security policy, then providing our support team with your bucket details.